oracle/db-sharding/database-sharding-on-oci-marketplace/README.md

 2. Compute service for Shard Directors (based on the shape that user wants to select).

-## Fill in the required Stack information after clicking on Launch instance on the Oracle Database Sharding Marketplace product page
+## Fill in the required Stack information

+After clicking on Launch instance on the Oracle Database Sharding Marketplace product page, Fill in the required Stack information.

 ![Oracle Database Sharding Fill in Stack Info - part 1](
         https://github.com/oracle/db-sharding/blob/master/database-sharding-on-oci-marketplace/static-assets/ODS-Fill-in-stack-Info.png